Get Business Grants API Reference

 |

-The internal ID number of the purpose |
+The internal ID of this purpose |

-grant_id - Int!
+grantId - Int!

 |

-The internal ID number of the grant this purpose belongs to. |
+The internal ID of the parent grant that this purpose belongs to.
+Equivalent to running the grant query with this id. |

-funding_purpose - String!
+fundingPurpose - String!

 |

-The funding purpose this purpose is for.
-For example, Business Innovation, Business Growth. |
+The funding purpose this represents.
+For example, Business Growth, Business Innovation, Starting a Business. |

-funding_purpose_definition - String
+fundingPurposeDefinition - String

 |